hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 * Any of the health checks are deregistered
 * Any of the health checks go to the critical state
 * Session is explicitly destroyed
+* TTL expires, if applicable

+When a session is invalidated, it is destroyed and can no longer be used.
+What happens to the associated locks depends on the behavior specified at creation time.
+Consul supports a `release` and `delete` behavior.
+The `release` behavior is the default if not specified.

-When a session is invalidated, any of the locks held in association with the session are released, and the `ModifyIndex` of the key is incremented.
-The session is also destroyed during an invalidation and can no longer be used to acquire further locks.
+If the `release` behavior is being used, any of the locks held in association with the session are released, and the `ModifyIndex` of the key is incremented.
+Alternatively, if the `delete` behavior is used, the key corresponding to any of the held locks is simply deleted.
+This can be used to create ephemeral entries that are automatically deleted by Consul.

 While this is a simple design, it enables a multitude of usage patterns.
 By default, the [gossip based failure detector](/docs/internals/gossip.html)